Whether you’re a parent looking to cover a teen driver or a teen driver yourself, you’ll find answers to some essential questions here.

 At what age do insurance premiums tend to drop?

-Most drivers' insurance rates drop at age 25, and continue to decrease until age 70.
+Most drivers' insurance rates drop tend to drop around age 25, and continue to decrease until age 70.
 But the rate drops aren't automatic.
 A risky driver with tickets, claims, or crashes won't necessarily see a favorable change in insurance rates — yet another reason to stress safety to your young driver.

 What do I need to know about teen driver car insurance rates?